AgricolaC/portfolio-project/src/content/blog/introductory-post.md

 This site will grow with time.
 I’ll be writing about data science projects, notebook experiments, tools I like, and broader reflections on work, study, video games or whatever philosophical rabbit hole I fall into.

-Thanks for reading, this is Berk and I want you to know that I will achieve great things one day, so you should note the name down.
+Thanks for reading — this is Berk, and I want you to know that I will achieve great things one day, so you should note the name down.